hacktoolspack/hack-tools/ARCANUS-master/README.md

 ARCANUS is a customized payload generator/handler for penetration testing only.(Use at your own risk !).

 # Warning
-This is the final release of ARCANUS, i will not continue developping this project i just keep it here for archival purposes.
+This is the final release of ARCANUS, i will not continue developping this project, but i also have a project called HERCULES(https://github.com/EgeBalci/HERCULES), it is more advanced payload generator, check it out ;D

 For Assistance : arcanusframework@gmail.com